 Palmiet River walk

 The relatively new conservation office at Kogelberg offer a map and directions for all the trails.
-Once paying the R40 fee we headed up onto a jeep track and then followed a signpost to the right to the start of the Palmiet River walk .
+After paying the R40 fee we headed up onto a jeep track and then followed a signpost to the right to the start of the Palmiet River walk .
 Described in the Kogelberg Nature Reserve brochure as an “easy” 10km day hike with 3hr duration, we embarked on possibly the easiest trail in the Kogelberg.
+The Kogelberg mountains offer hikers unforgiving terrain and usually testing hiking conditions.
 We made our way towards the river along a magical track laden with aging protea bushes on either side.
 The path is narrow but in good condition with a few short log bridge crossings.
 There are one or two smooth rocky areas to pay attention to but otherwise it’s easy walking.
 Early on we passed the first of many designated swimming areas.
 The path undulates up the valley with breathtaking mountain vistas, interesting rock formations and magnificent fynbos flowers.

 Interesting finds among many , included: